Thesis

 AI Code Editors

-Anysphere (Cursor): Among AI-native code editors, Cursor (owned by Anysphere) has emerged as a leading competitor to Devin.
+Cursor (Anysphere): Among AI-native code editors, Cursor (owned by Anysphere) has emerged as a leading competitor to Devin.
 Released in May 2023 by Anysphere, Cursor is built from the ground up as an AI-first IDE.
 It supports natural language commands, smart autocompletion, chat-based assistance, and multi-file edits powered by a custom-trained model.
-Anysphere, founded by MIT alumni in December 2022, has attracted massive investor interest, raising a $60 million Series A in August 2024 at a $400 million valuation, followed by a $100 million Series B at $2.6 billion.
-As of April 2025, Cursor is used by over 40K developers and has surpassed $100 million in ARR.
+Anysphere, founded by MIT alumni in December 2022, has attracted massive investor interest, raising a $2.3 billion Series D funding round at a $29.3 billion valuation in November 2025.
+As of January 2026, Cursor had over 1 million users, with 360K paying customers, and has surpassed $500 million in ARR.
 While Cursor excels at improving developer efficiency inside the IDE, Devin differentiates itself by being an autonomous agent, able to plan and execute full engineering workflows across repositories without constant human input.

 Augment Code: A newer entrant is Augment Code, which launched from stealth in April 2024 with $252 million in Series B funding at a $977 million valuation.
 Founded by ex-Google and Microsoft engineers Igor Ostrovsky and Guy Gur-Ari in 2022, Augment is focused on helping engineering teams automate backlog reduction and improve software quality at scale.
 Its product is designed to turn structured inputs like Jira tickets into complete merge requests, with initial usage across “hundreds” of developers in early access, including payment startup Keeta, according to Ostrovsky in April 2024.
 While Devin has focused on arbitrary user-prompted tasks and full-cycle development, Augment leans into workflow automation and quality assurance across enterprise codebases — suggesting a complementary, though distinct, strategic focus.